 Digital printing is the method of printing from a digital-based image directly to a variety of media using laser or inkjet printers, allowing for short turnaround times and printing of variable data sets.
-We do not utilise digital printing methods for vinyl production, opting for more traditional and high end processes like screen and litho printing.
+We occasionally utilise digital printing methods for vinyl production, but prefer to opt for more traditional and high end processes like screen and litho printing whenever possible.

 Discobags are card sleeves that require no inner sleeve to protect the record.
 These can be printed or unprinted, and can feature none, one or two label holes as desired.

 DMM is a comparatively new vinyl cutting method.
 Instead of engraving the groove into a soft metal lacquer-coated aluminium disc, a DMM lathe engraves the audio signal directly onto a hard metal copper-plated master disc, bypassing the first stage of electroplating and resulting in cleaner processing with less surface noise and less chance of error during processing.

 DMS are Disc Manufacturing Services; the friendliest team around - producing quality discs, vinyl records and custom printed packaging for happy clients worldwide since the turn of the century.
 Also known in some circles as DMS Vinyl because, you know...

 Download cards are printed cards with unique download codes allowing you to physically sell your digital release, or feature a free or bonus download as part of your vinyl package.

 Embossing and debossing are two techniques used to raise ink from or stamp ink to the print surface respectively.